aclifton-pillar/react-native-with-ci/README.md

 ## Also

-There are also a couple of branches:
+There are a couple of branches:

 * `websocket-middleware-spike` demonstrates creating a Redux middleware for websockets.
 * `redux-websocket-spike` demonstrates using a Redux middleware for websockets that we didn't make